-As explained in the Introduction, several proposals have been studied to interoperate with Kenzo.
+Kenzo [9] is a Common Lisp system, devoted to Symbolic Computation in Algebraic Topology.
+It was developed in 1997 under the direction of F. Sergeraert, and has been successful, in the sense that it has been capable of computing homology groups unreachable by any other means.
+Having detected the accessibility and usability as two weak points in Kenzo (implying difficulties in increasing the number of users of the system), several proposals have been studied to interoperate with Kenzo (being the original user interface Common Lisp itself, the search for other ways of interaction seems mandatory to extend the use of the system).
 The most elaborated approach was reported in [1].
-There, we devised a remote access to Kenzo, using CORBA [17] technology.
-An XML extension of MathML played a role there too, but just to give genericity to the connection (avoiding the definition in the CORBA Interface Description Language [17] of a different specification for each Kenzo class and datatype).
+There, we devised a remote access to Kenzo, using CORBA [14] technology.
+An XML extension of MathML played a role there too, but just to give genericity to the connection (avoiding the definition in the CORBA Interface Description Language [14] of a different specification for each Kenzo class and datatype).
 There was no intention of taking profit from the semantics possibilities of MathML.
 Being useful, this approach ended in a prototype, and its enhancement and maintenance were difficult, due both to the low level characteristics of CORBA and to the pretentious aspiration of providing full access to Kenzo functionalities.
-We could classify the work of [1] in the same line as [5] or the initiative IAMC [15], where the emphasis is put into powerful and generic access to symbolic computation engines.
+We could classify the work of [1] in the same line as [5] or the initiative IAMC [12], where the emphasis is put into powerful and generic access to symbolic computation engines.

-On the contrary, the TutorMates project [13] had, from its very beginning, a much more modest objective.
+On the contrary, the TutorMates project [15] had, from its very beginning, a much more modest objective.
 The idea was to give access just to a part of Maxima, but guiding the user in his interaction.
-Since the purpose of Tutor-Mates was educational (high school level), it was clear that many outputs given by Maxima were unsuitable for the final users, depending on the degree and the topic learned in each TutorMates session.
+Since the purpose of TutorMates was educational (high school level), it was clear that many outputs given by Maxima were unsuitable for the final users, depending on the degree and the topic learned in each TutorMates session.
 To give just an example, an imaginary solution to a quadratic equation has meaning only in certain courses.
 In this way, a mediated access to Maxima was designed.
 The central concept is an intermediary layer that communicates, by means of an extension of XML, between the graphical user interface (Java based) and Maxima.
 The extension of MathML allows us to encode a profile for the interaction.
 A profile is composed of a role (student or teacher), a level and a lesson.
 In the case of a teacher (supposed to be preparing material for his students), full access to Maxima outputs is given, but a warning indicates to him whether the answer would be suitable inside the level and the lesson encoded in the profile.
 In this way, the intermediary layer allows the programmer to get an intelligent interaction, different from the "dummy" remote access obtained in [1].